bensoltoff/introduce-yourself-online/content/collection/_index.md

 ---
 title: "Introduce Yourself Online"
-subtitle: "A two-day workshop for rstudio::global(2021) diversity scholars"
 description: |
-  A two-day workshop for rstudio::global(2021) diversity scholars.
+  A workshop event that is part of the Computation Skills Workshop series.
   This section contains the materials for this workshop.
-author: Alison Hill
 show_post_thumbnail: true
 show_author_byline: false
 show_post_date: false